mauri870/pulsar/README.md

 Each script can define a `async function test()` that will be executed when running the `pulsar` command with the `--test` flag.

-For pulsar itself, there is a very modest test suite that you can run with [bats](https://github.com/bats-core/bats-core):
+For pulsar itself, there is an integration test suite that you can run with [bats](https://github.com/bats-core/bats-core):

 ```bash
 bats tests